stoitsev/stoitsev.github.io/posts/jsInheritance.md

 {
   title: "JavaScript Inheritance Pitfall",
-  date:  "2014-06-09",
+  date:  "2014-06-20",
   description: "JavaScript Inheritance"
 }

-Very often, while working on some JavaScript app, you will try to build a class hierarchy to encapsulate code in reusable and separate componetns.
-As you know, there are no native mechanisms in the version of JavaScript, which we use today, for creating classes and supporting inheritance.
+Very often, while working on some JavaScript app, you will try to build a class hierarchy to encapsulate code in reusable and separate components.
+As you know, there are no native mechanisms in nowadays JavaScript, for creating classes and supporting inheritance.
 Usually people use some library that allows then to do so.
 Even when we use a popular battle-tested framework there are things that can go wrong.
 In the following post I am going to show you one of them.

 I am going to use [Simple JavaScript Inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) library by John Resig(the creator of jQuery) for the following examples.
 Please, note that the problem described here, is not specific to this library.